nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Use case: Reject an applicant’s status**

+Precondition: Status of Applicant to reject is not `REJECTED`.

 **MSS**

-1. User requests to list applicants
+1. User requests to list applicants.
-2. HMHero shows a list of applicants
+2. HMHero shows a list of applicants.
-3. User enters the command to reject a specific applicant in the list
+3. User enters the command to reject a specific applicant in the list.
 4. HMHero sets the applicant’s status as `REJECTED`.

     Use case ends.